-- All patients in which an extravasation has occurred should be evaluated by a radiologist from the service that would be reading the exam. - For any out-patient contrast related events (like extravasation or allergic like reaction) patient should be monitored for at least 30-60 minutes to ensure no worsening. - Elevation of the extremity and a cold or warm compress should be applied to the site up to four times/day for 1-3 days.
+- All patients in which an extravasation has occurred should be evaluated by a radiologist, resident/fellow physician, or (if a radiologist is not on site) a clinical team physician, APP or RN. - For any out-patient contrast related events (like extravasation or allergic like reaction) patient should be monitored for at least 30-60 minutes to ensure no worsening.

+- Elevation of the extremity and a cold or warm compress should be applied to the site up to four times/day for 1-3 days.
 Warm compress is preferred in acute phase as may be associated with quicker swelling resolution with cold compress used after initial event if patient prefers. - If the symptoms improve or the patient remains asymptomatic, they may be sent home but told to go immediately to an ER if symptoms deteriorate or if there are skin/neurologic changes (ulceration, blistering, change in sensation). - If symptoms have not improved after 2 hours or skin/neurologic changes develop, the patient should be referred to the emergency room. - For inpatients, the extremity should be elevated and a warm compress should be applied (as above).
 Inpatients may be sent back to the floor but the house staff must be notified of the incident. - A plastic surgical consult is frequently not necessary and a reliance of a volume threshold for surgical consultation is unreliable.
-In general, the need for surgical consultation should be made on the basis of the patient's signs and symptoms. - An immediate plastic surgical consultation is indicated with the following: - o Increasing swelling/pain after 2-4 hours. - Altered tissue perfusion as evidenced by decreased capillary refill - Change in sensation of the affected limb - Skin ulceration or blistering.
+In general, the need for surgical consultation should be made on the basis of the patient's signs and symptoms. - An immediate plastic surgical consultation is indicated with the following: - Increasing swelling/pain after 2-4 hours. - o Altered tissue perfusion as evidenced by decreased capillary refill - o Change in sensation of the affected limb - Skin ulceration or blistering.